dimaio77/opencast/README.md

 ![HUD screenshot](anticlub_hud_screenshot.png)

+The audio player HUD lets you listen to a stream without using the land radio URL.
+You can listen uninterrupted in any sim and even listen during teleports.
+You HUD relays streams without disconnecting the listener, no more toggling the play button!

 How does it work?
 -----------------
 You set the land sound URL to your Opencast server, which relays other streams seamlessly, without disconnecting listeners.